thomashuss/cpterm/README.md

 ### Install native messaging host

-The CPTerm host is a Java application distributed as a `jar` file.
+The CPTerm host is a Java program distributed as a `jar` file.
+It's responsible for interacting with the filesystem, rendering problem statements, running hook scripts, and handling commands over [TCP](#controlling-cpterm).

 <details>
 <summary>Troubleshooting</summary>